Tools for Digital Theory Objects

 Citation File Format schema version 1.2.0

 Tell other users how your theory should be cited, what the current version is, and more meta-data.
-This can be stored in a file called CITATION.cff in the top level folder of your repository:
+This can be stored in a file called CITATION.cff in the top level folder of your repository (scroll down!):

 cff-version: 1.2.0